hds-sandbox/RDM_biodata_course/develop/dtu_workshop_exercise.md

 ### Creating a git repo online and copying your project folder

-If the repository already exists on a remote, you would choose to `git clone` and not `git init`.
-On the other hand, if you create a remote repository first with the intent of moving your project to it later, you may have a few other steps to follow.
-If there are no commits in the remote repository, you can follow the steps above for `git init`.
-If there are commits and files in the remote repository but you would still like it to contain your project files, `git clone` that repository.
-Then, move the project's files into that cloned repository. `git add`, `git commit`, and `git push` to create a history that makes sense for the beginning of your project.
-Then, your team can interact with the repository without `git init` again.
+Version controlling your data analysis folders, a.k.a. `Project` folder, is very easy once you have set up your cookiecutter templates.
+The simplest way of doing this is to first create a remote GitHub repository from the webpage (or from the Desktop app, if you are using it) with a proper project name.
+Then `git clone` that repository you just made into your `Projects` main folder.
+Then, use cookiecutter to create a project folder template and copy-paste the contents of the folder template to your cloned repo.
+If you wish, you could already git add, commit and push the first changes to the folders and continue from there on.

 !!! tip "Tips to write good commit messages"